YuriBodrov/SambaServerInstallationAndIntegrationRole_Ansible/README.md

 Take care and be safe!
 Good luck! :-)
 ---
-For more detailed description see "README.md" file within the parent directory of this Custom Ansible role! :-)
+For more detailed description see "README.md" file within the parent directory of this Custom Ansible role.
+Also you may look at the scheme in PDF format.